 The goal of Professor Rounds is to have students learn clinical reasoning using a case-based format.
-For each session a student will present a patient with a disease process based in a particular specialty (Cardiology, Pulmonary, GI, Renal, Rheumatology, Infectious Diseases, and Hematology/Oncology).
+For each session a student will present a patient with a disease process based in a particular specialty (Pulmonary, Digestive Diseases, Renal, Infectious Diseases, and Hematology/Oncology).
 Students are assigned to present on a given day (see schedule below).
-The two to four students who are assigned for a given day will decide which student has the best case to present.
-While one of the students does the presenting, one of the others will write on the board and perhaps help out with any general content knowledge.
+The two to four students who are assigned for a given day will decide which student has the one best case to present.
+While only one of the students does the actual presenting, one of the others will write on the board and perhaps help out with any general content knowledge.
 The presentation should be just like presenting on morning rounds (giving full HPI, PMH, meds, FH/SH, ROS, relevant labs/EKG/xray and assessment and plans).

 A subspecialty attending will help run the session.
 These faculty members have been running these sessions for a number of years.
 They are all great clinicians and teachers.
 The attendings will stop the presentations often to ask the students in the audience for their thoughts (like what other questions they want to ask the patient, what is the differential diagnosis, what labs would they order, etc).
 So all in all, the students in the audience speak as much as (or even more than) the presenters.